souareyo/azure_iot_bbb_setup/README.md

 A  16 GB of a microSD Card
 Ethernet cabel
 USB cabel to power the Beaglebone

+A sensor tag (Temperature, pressure sensor and so on.. ).

 In order to connect to the device, we will need its IP address to get it I used CLOUD IDE, which is an integrated IDE in Beablebone.
 IP address is used to remotely connect to Beaglebone via Putty, which can be download here.